 Image: Roj Whitelock/Alamy

-Baby Boomer women— trailblazing architects of second-wave feminism—created opportunities that their mothers couldn’t even dream about, and their daughters often take for granted.
-Yet, mention the word “feminist” at a brunch table full of Boomers, and you might be met with polite silence, a raised eyebrow, or even an outright, “Oh, I’m not one of those.”
+Baby boomer women—trailblazing architects of second-wave feminism—created opportunities that their mothers couldn’t even dream about, and their daughters often take for granted.
+Yet, mention the word “feminist” at a brunch table full of boomers, and you might be met with polite silence, a raised eyebrow, or even an outright, “Oh, I’m not one of those.”

 Wait, what?
-These are the same Boomer generation women who marched, sued, fought, and clawed their way into spaces that were never meant for them.
+These are the same boomer generation women who marched, sued, fought, and clawed their way into spaces that were never meant for them.

 So why does the label feel so uncomfortable for many of us to claim?
 It’s a complicated question with no simple answer.
 To understand, we must examine our inherited cultural norms, the contradictions we have lived through, and the generational tensions that still linger.